Masculinity at Centre Stage

 Some displays of algorithmically propagated ‘culture war’ madness are so terribly idiotic that one has to give off a sad chuckle.
 The third-rate debate of our childhood around Rabindra vs Nazrul is back in vogue, to the extent of shoring up public support in favour of discarding our national anthem penned by Rabindranath.
 (A group of TV actors and cultural workers have been ruthlessly trolled and mocked for visibly tearing up and letting their raw emotions out while singing the national anthem in a video clip from an unknown public ceremony).
 The forced purge of Rabindranath Tagore and rebranding him as the figurehead of Indian imperialism and Awami-led fascism (I fail to see why Tagore cannot be reclaimed by us, despite all these unsavoury associations), and the equally forced masculinisation of Kazi Nazrul Islam is a rather sorry attempt at finding the most suitable contemporary Bengali alpha man zeitgeist in an epic face-off between two literary powerhouses of colonial Bengal (the historical time-window that they were a product of, albeit implies their minimal political relevance today).
 However, the fact that this idiocy will not stop soon was clear to me when I caught a glimpse of a newspaper interview of the newly appointed Executive Director of Nazrul Institute – his picture showing his buffed-up arms protruding out of the rolled sleeves of his shirt and his tightly closed right fist up in the air, the headline quoting him saying “I hereby pledge to give constitutional recognition to our national poet Nazrul”.
 But of course, all a rebel poet could ever dream of is to be immortalised in the dull pages of the constitution of a nation state!
 Who knew Carl Jung’s archetypes are actually a hierarchy system where the ‘Rebel’ eventually gets promoted to a ‘Hero’?
 Under this special grade of intellectual and artistic competence of our new Nazrul-custodians, we might have to get used to seeing Nazrul being reduced to a silly caricature where he is busy performing a politically weaponisable masculinity dance.

 Speaking of the masculinity dance: the Qawwali fever is all the rage.
 These men-only cultural spaces have been slotted in conventionally co-ed higher education institutions, where bands of young men are seen performing the devotional genre in – honestly – poor form.
 The sense of irony is hard to miss when you recognise that most of these Sufi-spirited numbers penned in Persian, Urdu, Hindi and Hindustani dialects needed the mediation of Bollywood – the arm of the ‘Indian cultural hegemony industrial complex’ with the highest penetration rate – before any regular Bangladeshi listener actually knew these songs existed.
 A lifetime musician myself, I find it hard to make peace with the idea of performing without formally practicing a form, in this case: through the Qawwalbaccha convention of Shagirdi, Taalim and Riyaaz, though I would not have minded so much had it not been thoughtlessly appropriated from a community of largely disenfranchised practitioners of an age-old musical tradition with almost no profit motive.
-I can understand the spirit of spontaneity and resistance with which the fad of Qawwali programs are being adopted by the urban youth – but this is looking like another tragicomic identity experiment because of its ingenuous politics, its inability to account for the indigenous musical elements of Bangladesh, and simply just how horrible and out-of-tune this exacting genre sounds when sung by rookie musicians.
+I can understand the spirit of spontaneity and resistance with which the fad of Qawwali programmes are being adopted by the urban youth – but this is looking like another tragicomic identity experiment because of its ingenuous politics, its inability to account for the indigenous musical elements of Bangladesh, and simply just how horrible and out-of-tune this exacting genre sounds when sung by rookie musicians.
 This insensitivity, this pigheadedness, this arrogance: this is another sign of hypermasculinity in cultural space.
 The only example of a Qawwali event with a documented presence of young women has already stirred controversy due to reports of organisers installing a purdah – a separating curtain – between the stage (where the male-only bands would be performing) and the row consisting of female-only audiences – paradoxically made to sit in the front row for reasons such as ‘security’ and ‘protection’ (from whom?).

 Flexing cultural products, religious fervour, neoliberalism and national identity rooted in the masculine condition makes a funny cocktail that we are all too familiar with.
 This cocktail is regularly served under the banner of Hindutva in our neighbouring state.
 Are Bangladeshis, like many Indians, reaching out for the lowest-hanging fruit of the tree of national identity: masculinity?
 Will our songs, speech and spirit become enmeshed with political populism and religious radicalism – both borrowing heavily from the traditional expressions of masculinity?
 Moreover – and I know that over this question, there may be both exaggeration and understatement – when did Bangladeshi men start thinking about their masculinity in a politically meaningful way?
 And what precipitated this sudden awareness?